 Paying compensation to crime victims

 The state pays victim support compensation to people who have fallen victim to a serious crime.
 If the victim has died due to a serious offence, victim support compensation is paid to their dependants.
 A fixed amount of the costs of the funeral of the crime victim shall be reimbursed to the person who actually paid the costs.
-More information about the amount of the crime victim compensation, the conditions for its granting, and the necessary documents can be found from the homepage of the National Social Insurance Board.
+More information about the amount of the crime victim compensation, the conditions for its granting, and the necessary documents (in Estonian) can be found from the homepage of the Social Insurance Board.

 The State Portal eesti.ee does not provide legal assistance, European e-Justice portal provides information on justice systems.